AlmaCookBook/AlmaCookBook.github.io/docs/shiny-apps/shiny-r.md

 - Creates reactive outputs using `render*()` functions (e.g., `renderPlot()`, `renderTable()`).
 - Uses reactive expressions to update outputs automatically when inputs change.

-If your app is small, you will probably place both UI and Server elements in one script App.R.
-However, if you are deciding to build a full scale app, you want to have your ui, server and any extra analysis code to be in separate scripts.
+It's possible to place both UI and Server elements in one script App.R.
+However, I would recommend ui, server and any extra analysis code to be in separate scripts and that is the model I am following for the rest of this tutorial.

 ## How do UI and Server communicate?
 - Each UI output element (like `plotOutput("plot1")`), has an ID (i.e., `plot1`) and corresponds to a server-side render function (`output$plot1 <- renderPlot({...})`).